JAyers2264/short-game-guides/NES/Castlevania 2.md

 This is a guide for Castlevania 2 for the NES.

-This guide assumes that you will explore and play the game by yourself, but tries to create a general outline of the locations to visit, as well as mention any unique/important missables.
+This guide assumes that you will explore and play the game by yourself, but tries to create a general outline of the locations to visit, some helpful information in charts, as well as mention any unique/important missables.

 Have fun\!